sparsell/spendless-frontend/README.md

  Spendless runs on Ruby on Rails (as an API) and JavaScript.
 It uses a Postgres Database.
+Styled by Bulma.

  Once you clone the git respository (see both back and frontend repos), you need to create the database and run the migrations.

 ***     ***     ***     ***     ***     ***     ***     ***     ***     ***

 Spendless is a tool to help you be more mindful of how you spend your money.
 We make a lot of purchases on automatic.
-Spendless will keep track the amounts of money you save on purchases that you paused to consider.
+Spendless will keep track the amounts of money you saved on purchases that you paused to consider.

 You can log things like: